Rodney-Makomo/big-bang/README0.md

     </a>
 </p>

 I ran into an issue when deploying my site as I was getting an error 404.
 The site was unreachable and I had to troubleshoot this problem.
+I solved this when i figured out it was becuase my websites had not been finished being built.
 ![](assets/images/Problem%20deploying.JPG)